GabrielGrimberg/Processing-User-Interface/README.md

 #### Evaluation
 - Overall I am happy with my project, the loading screen aspect was the one that I liked the most, the images zoom in slowly while they dim up their brightness while playing the suitable music intro track for it.

+- Final releases have been added, three vidoes have also been added, one without sound, one with sound and one where I explain while running the program.

 #### Video(s)

 #### Normal Video